 Visas: Although New Zealand and Australian citizens have free movement between the two countries, foreign investors will need to obtain visas to work.
 Both countries offer investment visas to candidates that meet the right requirements.
 These visas lead to the option of applying for permanent residency and citizenship, which provide the benefit of free movement between the two nations.

 With so many similarities within the business environment, businesses can easily operate between the two countries.
 Great connectivity through airlines and logistics, means travel and trade between Australia and New Zealand are extensively facilitated.
 A commitment by both governments to deepen economic relations means working between the two nations continues to become easier and easier.

 Biz Latin Hub: your choice for Australasian expansion

 Whilst Biz Latin Hub was founded with the mission of providing back-office services to firms looking to expand into Latin America, we have since increased our reach and cover markets including Australia and New Zealand.

 Whether you’re looking for commercial representation, company incorporation or recruitment and hiring, you can depend on our local experts both in New Zealand and Australia to assist in your successful international expansion.
-To find out more about how we can help, reach out to the team on [email protected] today.
+To find out more about how we can help, reach out to our team now.